 Hybrid Learning Support

-Hybrid learning may be new, but it’s likely here to stay.
-Ensuring that your set up for hybrid learning is sufficient with the right information technology and equipment can no longer be seen as a luxury.
-Providing equitable access to students is more important than ever, and institutions, faculty and staff should continue to do research on important technology considerations to fuel effective hybrid learning.
-Video accessibility is one of them.
+Hybrid learning is surely here to stay.
+Ensuring that your set up for hybrid learning is effective with the right information technology and equipment can no longer be seen as a luxury.
+Greater attention must be given to ensuring equitable access is provided to students learning through hybrid means.
+Institutions, faculty and staff can continue to do research on important technology considerations to drive this need and help fuel effective hybrid learning.
+Video accessibility is one of these key considerations to make.

 With education constantly evolving, AST is committed to helping educators deliver on hybrid learning techniques and their video accessibility goals.
-AST provides a full suite of video accessibility services, such as captioning and transcription, audio description and live captioning, to help you ensure students are supported in the hybrid learning process.
+AST provides a full suite of video accessibility services, such as captioning and transcription, audio description and live captioning, to help you support your students in the hybrid learning process.